 - the student is a degree seeking student at Kansas State University who is requesting the consortium agreement for only the summer enrollment period, or

-- the student is a degree seeking student at Kansas State University who is working toward his or her degree the K-State Division of Continuing Education (DCE), or
+- the student is a degree seeking student at Kansas State University who is working toward his or her degree through the K-State Global Campus, or

 - the student has extenuating circumstances that justify a consortium agreement.

 If you have questions about your situation concerning your consortium agreement, please contact your financial aid advisor.

 Student Rights & Responsibilities

 - The student has completed a Free Application for Federal Student Aid (FAFSA) and it is on file with the K-State OSFA.
 Students may wish to check the iSIS Student Center to review “To Do List” items for requested documents.